HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 > You breath, as a line, has a length in feet equal to 20 times your proficiency bonus, and a width in feet equal to 5 times half your proficiency bonus (rounded down).
 The length is halved in humanoid form.

 ## Aspect Transformation Improvements
-Your Aspect Transformation trait and ability improvements are listed below along with their levels and statistical changes.
+The ability and trait improvements below provide bonuses during Aspect Transformation at the listed levels.

 > ## Combat Improvements
-> At 5th level, you can make two attacks instead of one when you take the Attack action during Aspect Transformation.
+> At 5th level, you can make two attacks instead of one when you take the Attack action.
 >
 > Your attacks with natural weapons gain a +1 bonus to attack and damage rolls at 5th level, and the bonus increases further to +2 at 11th level, and +3 at 17th level.

 > ## Flying
-> At 5th level, you gain a flying speed of 30 feet during Aspect Transformation.
+> At 5th level, you gain a flying speed of 30 feet.
 This speed increases to 60 feet at 9th level, 90 feet at 13th level, and 120 feet at 17th level.

 > ## Senses
-> At 5th level, you gain 120 feet of darkvision.
+> At 5th level, you gain 120 feet of darkvision .
 If you already have darkvision from another source, increase it by 60 feet.
 Your senses continue to hone themselves as you gain 30 feet of blindsight at 9th level.

 > ## Wing Attack
 > Starting at 13th level, as an action, you beat your wings fervently.
 Each creature within 10 feet of the you must succeed on a Dexterity saving throw against your spell save DC or take 2d8 bludgeoning damage and be knocked prone.